ERP Implementation Cost Breakdown: A Complete Guide for U.S. Businesses

 When considering Enterprise Resource Planning software to simplify business, the most common question is, “How much will ERP software cost my company?”

 According to a recent study, the average ERP budget per user is $7,200.
 ERP implementation costs include the system and various associated implementation and training costs.
 So, the overall cost could be up to $750,000 for a mid-sized company, depending on the size, specific business requirements, and extent of the system’s use.
 Similarly to scope, prices should be scaled to fit your company’s needs.
+If you are considering Microsoft’s ecosystem specifically, we have developed a specialized guide on Dynamics 365 implementation cost that breaks down the investment required for different business sizes and functional requirements.

 Before determining the cost of an ERP system, we need to understand that estimating the cost of ERP software entails a detailed check of several variables that can differ widely from company to company.